-In this paper, we study the utility of environmental covariates from remote sensing to explain year-to-year variability using a long-term time series of quarterly Indian oil sardine landings.
-This time series is derived from a stratified sampling design that surveys the fishery landing sites along the southwest Indian coast and was first implemented in the 1950s (Srinath et al., 2005).
-The goal is to identify environmental covariates which can explain catch variability and improve the accuracy of short-term catch forecasts.
-Landings are a product of the biomass, the catchability, and the effort.
-A traditional auto-correlated catch model (ARIMA) can model smooth changes in landings, such as due to changes in fleet size or multi-year biomass changes, but the environment adds a large component of year-to-year variability that such a model does not capture.
-The environment affects food resources which affects recruitment through spawning and survival, and thus the biomass available to the fishery.
-In addition, in the Indian oil sardine system, catchability is strongly affected by the environment by affecting the inshore versus offshore distribution of sardine.
-The fishery is restricted to the nearshore < 50 km offshore (Rohit et al., 2018).
-When the sardines move offshore to spawn or to avoid hypoxic or excessively warm water, they are no longer available to the fishery.
-Thus, through its effects on recruitment and catchability, the environment has the potential to drive year-to-year changes in landings.
-The covariates which we study (Table 1) are linked to aspects of oil sardine life history that are expected to affect catch via catchability or biomass.
-Covariates from remote sensing are the focus because they are available over a wide spatial extent at a daily and monthly resolution thus are practical for use in operational forecasts.
-A better understanding of how and whether remote sensing data explains variation in seasonal catch will support future efforts to use satellite data to improve catch forecasts.
+In this study, we examined the utility of environmental covariate data obtained by remote sensing in explaining year-to-year variability in Indian oil sardine landings using a lengthy quarterly time series derived from stratified surveys of fishery landing sites, first conducted in the 1950s (Srinath, Kuriakose, & Mini, 2005).
+The goal was to identify environmental covariates that explain catch variability and improve the accuracy of short-term catch forecasts.
+Landings are products of biomass, catchability, and effort.
+A traditional autocorrelated catch [autoregressive integrated moving average (ARIMA)] model can capture smooth changes in landings, such as those occurring due to changes in fleet size or multiyear biomass, but not the large environmental component of year-to-year variability.
+The environment has strong effects on catchability in the Indian oil sardine system, via effects on the inshore versus offshore distribution of the fish.
+The covariates examined in this study are linked to aspects of oil sardine life history that are expected to affect catch via catchability or biomass.
+We used remote sensing data due to their broad spatial extent and daily and monthly resolutions, which make them practical for operational forecasting.
+A better understanding of whether and how remote sensing data explain variation in seasonal catches will support future efforts to use satellite data to improve catch forecasts.

-Catch modeling versus biomass modeling
+1.1 Catch versus biomass modeling

-Modeling and forecasting landings data using statistical models fit to annual or seasonal catch time series has a long tradition in fisheries and has been applied to many species (Cohen & Stone, 1987; Farmer & Froeschke, 2015; Georgakarakos et al., 2006; Hanson et al., 2006; Lawer, 2016; Lloret et al., 2000; Mendelssohn, 1981; Nobel & Sathianandan, 1991; Prista et al., 2011; Stergiou & Christou, 1996), including oil sardines (Srinath, 1998; Venugopalan & Srinath, 1998).
-These models can be used to identity the variables correlated with catch fluctuations and can be used to provide landings forecasts which are useful for fishery managers and the fishing industry.
-An example of the former is using catch forecasts to set or give warnings of seasonal fishery closures if the forecasted catch is higher than the allowed catch limits (Farmer & Froeschke, 2015).
-An example of the latter is the annual Gulf and Atlantic menhaden forecast produced by NOAA Fisheries (Hanson et al., 2006; Schaaf et al., 1975).
-This multiple regression model has been used for the last 45 years to produce an annual forecast of menhaden landings, which is used for planning purposes by the industry, not only the fishers but also fish catch sellers and buyers, businesses which provide fisheries gear, and banks which provide financing (Hanson et al., 2006).
+The modeling and forecasting of landings using statistical models fit to annual and seasonal catch time series has long been performed in fisheries research on many species (Cohen & Stone, 1987; Farmer & Froeschke, 2015; Georgakarakos, Doutsoubas, & Valavanis, 2006; Hanson, Vaughan, & Narayan, 2006; Lawer, 2016; Lloret, Lleonart, & Sole, 2000; Mendelssohn, 1981; Nobel & Sathianandan, 1991; Prista, Diawara, Costa, & Jones, 2011; Stergiou & Christou, 1996), including oil sardines (Srinath, 1998; Venugopalan & Srinath, 1998).
+These models can be used to identity variables correlated with catch fluctuations and to provide landings forecasts, which are useful for fishery managers and the fishing industry.
+For example, catch forecasts that exceed the permitted limits can prompt the setting of or warning about seasonal fishery closures (Farmer & Froeschke, 2015).
+The annual Gulf and Atlantic menhaden landings forecast produced by the National Oceanic and Atmospheric Administration (NOAA) Fisheries, based on a multiple regression model, has been used for the last 45 years for planning in the industry, among fishers, fish sellers and buyers, businesses providing fishery gear, and banks providing financing (Hanson et al., 2006; Schaaf, Sykes, & Chapoton, 1975).